karpuzkafa/Melon-Python-Library/README.md

 ---

-# Melon Library v1.5.1
+# Melon Library

 **Melon Library** provides simple tools for creating terminal-based games.
-Currently, it includes 5 function.
+Currently, it includes 6 tools.
-Give me ideas for new function please

 ---

-## Functions
+## Features

 ### 1. Print a Beautiful Line
 No more manually using `=` or `-` symbols!